crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 First, the following segment sheds light on several professional codes of conduct of ethical hackers and information security professionals of key certification and training authorities:
 CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.

-Second, several professional codes of ethics of key professional associations are covered:
+Second, several professional codes of ethics of key professional associations and industry standards/guidelines are covered:
-ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.
+Professional associations: ACM Code of Ethics (2018), IEEE standards/guidelines (IEEE Cybersecurity Initiative, IEEE Certified Ethical Hacker (CEH) resources), IEEE code of ethics, IEEE code of conduct.
 +
 Industry standards/guidelines: OSSTMM, ISO/IEC 27001, OWASP (Open Web Application Security Project) Testing Guide, PCI DSS Penetration Testing Guidance.

 **Certification and training authorities**

+Industry certifications like Certified Ethical Hacker (CEH) and Offensive Security Certified Professional (OSCP) include ethics modules to reinforce professional conduct.

+First, the following segment sheds light on several professional codes of conduct of ethical hackers and information security professionals of key certification and training authorities:
 CEH Code of Ethics (EC-Council), OSCP (Offensive Security Code of Conduct), (ISC)² Code of Ethics, ISACA Code of Professional Ethics.

-Industry certifications like Certified Ethical Hacker (CEH) and Offensive Security Certified Professional (OSCP) include ethics modules to reinforce professional conduct.

 A Certified Ethical Hacker (EC-Council) is, “a skilled professional who understands and knows how to look for weaknesses and vulnerabilities in target systems and uses the same knowledge and tools as a malicious hacker, but in a lawful and legitimate manner to assess the security posture of the target system(s).”
 In contrast to a cracker, who is a malicious hacker, an ethical hacker “is someone who employs the same tools and techniques a criminal might use, with the customer’s full support and approval, to help secure a network or system” (Walker, 2017, p.
 29).